 Internists are the first point of treatment for most people and treat adults of all ages.
 They usually work in an office or clinic, however some work in hospitals, such as in an intensive care unit.

 The work of an internist varies as the field of internal medicine is very broad.
 For example, they could be treating one patient with diabetes and the next patient with a sinus infection.
-Their job is to organize care and treatment, sometimes over long periods of time.
+Their job is to organize care and treatment, sometimes over long periods.

 Internists need a wide-ranging, comprehensive knowledge of medicine.
 Many people going through treatment can develop multiple long-term conditions as they age.
-To provide sufficient care, an internist needs to have a thorough understanding of every condition that a patient has and understand the ways in which they interact.
+To provide sufficient care, an internist needs to have a thorough understanding of every condition that a patient has and understand how they interact.

 The internist will carefully monitor each condition and when necessary, regularly update treatment approaches to optimize the management of symptoms.